GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/pagebreaks.md

 <p>This is on a new page</p>
 ```

-When used this way the new page will use the same size and margins as your previous page.
+When used this way, the new page will use the same size and margins as your previous page.

 When using [page numbering in the header or footer](headers-and-footers.md#reserved-variables) you can also use the `<pagebreaks/>` tag to reset the page number.